Introduction

 Current Connections Procedures

-Actively participate in the online During-Reading learning experience (~500 words).
-Write a brief essay to synthesize the week’s assigned reading with your selection of a recently published (within the past two years) newspaper or magazine article. (~ 250 words not including the citation of the news article).
+Write a brief essay to synthesize the week’s assigned reading with your selection of a recently published (within the past two years) newspaper or magazine article. (~ 500 words plus the citation of the article).

 Current Connections Assessment Rubric